-Most incoming international students have completed the standardized TOEFL test prior to admission to the university.
-However, the department also administers an EAP proficiency exam to measure students' active English skills for academic study during orientation week, which is one week before classes start.
-The EAP diagnostic test has three areas:
+Most incoming international students have completed a standardized exam of English, such as a TOEFL or IELTS test, prior to admission to the university.
+However, during orientation week--which is one week before classes start, the department also administers an EAP proficiency exam to measure students' active English skills for academic study.
+The EAP proficiency exam has three areas:

 For graduate students, the outcomes of the EAP Proficiency Exam are slightly modified.
 The speaking section measures their ability to communicate for extended academic purposes.
 The written tests of graduate students are evaluated more closely with their majors.
 Since graduate students have core requirements, they generally take only the EAP courses they need the most.
 For academic advisors of graduate students whose results indicate required EAP courses, please contact the EAP Coordinator to determine which courses are most needed according to their other course requirements and assessed EAP skill levels.

-All teaching assistants who are non-native speakers of English are required to complete EAP 5400, the ITA Seminar, a 2- or 3-hour non-credit course that is offered at no cost.
+All teaching assistants who are non-native speakers of English are requiredby Missouri law to complete EAP 5400, the ITA Seminar, a 2 or 3 hour non-credit course that is offered at no cost.
 Exemption from the ITA Seminar is not determined from the EAP Profieiency Exam; it must be arranged with the EAP Coordinator.